pydy/pydy/README.rst

-**Warning: This package is in development and not ready for use by users.
-We are migrating to a simpy one package installer for the PyDy software suite.***
+**Warning: This package is in development and not ready for use by end users.
+We are migrating to a simple one package installer for the PyDy software suite.**

 ====
 PyDy